 4. Play Some Soft Music

 Babies are susceptible to sound and have been shown to respond well to soft, relaxing music.
-Studies have shown that playing soothing music can help babies sleep better and reduce the amount of time it takes to fall asleep.
-So, if you struggle to get your baby to sleep through the night, try playing soft music.
+Studies have shown that playing soothing music can help babies sleep better and reduce the time it takes to fall asleep.
+So, if you’re having trouble getting your baby to sleep through the night, try playing soft music.

 5. Swaddle Your Baby

+The best way to swaddle your baby is with a large receiving blanket or a swaddle wrap designed explicitly for the purpose.
+The swaddle should be tight enough to prevent their arms from jerking but not so constricting that you can’t fit two fingers underneath the top.
 Newborns can fall asleep easier with swaddle blankets because they provide comfort and security that mimics the womb.
-You can use a large receiving blanket or a designated swaddle wrap to swaddle your baby.
-The swaddle should be tight enough to prevent their arms from jerking but not so constricting that you can’t fit two fingers underneath the top.

 Hi, my name is Keren Smooth.
 My friends LaTarsha Holdenton and Renae Reinardy forced me to start Blogging under the company name “K2babycare” to share my knowledge of parenting with other Moms, to become a better Mom tomorrow than today.